 As a part of the integrated drainage system, stormwater facilities have a job to do: reduce the risk of flooding in our neighbourhoods.

 Stormwater facilities have a job to do

 Stormwater facilities are hard to identify.
-Educate yourself and your family on where to find safer sites to recreate.
+Educate yourself and your family on where to find safer sites to skate.

 Know your options

 Stormwater facilities aren't safe for any type of recreation, including skating, sledding and walking, because inlet and outlet pipes keep water continuously flowing beneath the frozen top layer.
 Choose a safer alternative and skate on a

 Though you may have used a stormwater facility recreationally before, things have changed.
 Research conducted by the University of Alberta shows how dangerous stormwater facilities are.
 And with more facilities being built in our growing city and warmer winter temperatures caused by climate change, there is a higher need for safety precautions.